kennedymwavu/learn-sass/README.md

-# learn-scss
+# learn-sass

-- What is scss?
+- What is sass?
 - Where and how can I use it?